Aionoso/Krakipy/README.md

 ### Features
-- All methods of the kraken rest api are included (Krakipy documentation also updated)
+- All methods of the Kraken Rest API are included (Krakipy documentation also updated)
 - Easy and fast to use
 - Two factor authentification support (static and OTP)
 - Tor support